iSim-Opensource/Flight-Connect-Instruments/docs/flight-connect-ip-manual.md

 ### Open instrument in folder

-To reveal and instrument in its containing folder, click the `Reveal in Finder` / `Reveal in Explorer` button (Mac / Windows).
+To reveal an instrument in its containing folder, click the `Reveal in Finder` / `Reveal in Explorer` button (Mac / Windows).

 <a name="Open instrument on remote computer or device"></a>